Ravoxsg/UofT_Exploring_reddit/README.md

-## Scripts shoulc be used in this order:
+## Scripts should be used in this order:

 1: extract_glove_data.py to build the required .csv file for community embeddings representation